ajobbins/AHK-Teams-Presence/README.md

 ## Script Configuration
 In TeamsLogStatus.ahk, update the following:

-WebhookURI : Set this to the URI where your webhook posts to
+WebhookURI : Set this to the URI where your webhook posts to e.g. https://your-home-assistant:8123/api/webhook/some_hook_id

 On the line (19) beginning with 'lt := new CLogTailer', add your local windows username to the file path and confirm the filepath is correct for your teams log file